SB 241 Implementation · Effective July 1, 2026 · Utah Districts

 Progress your district can see

-Home multiplier engagement data aligned to IRP goals — evidence that the parent is executing their role in the literacy team.
+Home multiplier engagement data — evidence that the parent is executing their role in the literacy team.
+As we build toward IRP integration, that data will align directly to each child's plan.

 The five Science of Reading pillars